 Illegal Actions that Violate Federal Laws

-Violations of federal laws that whistleblowers most commonly encounter almost always involve money and payments in some form, such as kickbacks and pricing fraud:
+Violations of federal laws that big pharma whistleblowers most commonly encounter almost always involve money and payments in some form, such as kickbacks and pricing fraud:

 - Off-label marketing.
 Medicare and Medicaid do not pay for drugs that are prescribed for uses other than what has been approved by the FDA.
 While in some cases doctors are allowed to prescribe drugs for off-label usage, they are not supposed to hide the real reason for the prescription so that Medicare and Medicaid will pay.
 Pharmaceutical companies who push for the prescribing of their drugs for off-label usages often employ some form of illegal kickbacks.